dwojciec/hof-example-form/OSE/Readme.md

 ### To Do

-1. script to create the PV needed for redis database
+* script to create the PV needed for redis database
-2. based on the exported file I have to update value with [parameters](https://docs.openshift.org/latest/dev_guide/templates.html#writing-parameters) to be able to redeploy the full apps based on the template.
+* based on the exported file I have to update value with [parameters](https://docs.openshift.org/latest/dev_guide/templates.html#writing-parameters) to be able to redeploy the full apps based on the template.

-### Code changed
+### <a name="codechanged"></a>Code changed from [original project](https://github.com/UKHomeOfficeForms/hof-example-form)

 To offer the flexibility we externalize the service used by the application.
 We changed config.js and package.json files.